marcelo-de-santana/JubasApp/README.md

 This is a React Native app responsible for managing all the services performed within Juba's barbershop.

 ### Setting up the Environment
-The system was created with React Native CLI.
+The system was created with **React Native CLI**.
 Please refer to the official documentation for more details on how to set up the development environment.
 The backend of the project is available at jubas-backend.

 ### Running the Application
 To run the application, follow these steps: